 @bcrimmins as a female tech startup founder, what are the benefits of joining startup haven which is predom male? cc:DanielleMorrill

-According to a recent report by the Kaufman Foundation, somewhere less than 5% of growth startups are lead by women founders — 3% is often quoted by informed writers on the topic.
+According to a recent report by the Kaufman Foundation (this post was originally published in 2014), somewhere less than 5% of growth startups are lead by women founders — 3% is often quoted by informed writers on the topic.
 So it’s not a huge surprise that I hadn’t met many women founders yet way back in 2006 when when the Seattle tech community was less connected and I was only just beginning to become active in the community.

 Over the past six years or so I’ve met many women founders and many of them are now fans of Poker 2.0.
 We’ve also had many women place in the money and several in the top spot.
 I’m delighted by this but also disappointed because there is still a dearth of women regulars.
 But for the record, most Poker 2.0 events these days have at least some women in attendance… and they win!
 In fact, per capita, they win more often than the men do!
-See pics below for proof.
+I ran the numbers and you can see pics below for evidence.

 If it’s true that only 3% – 5% of growth startups are lead by women founders, then somewhere between 95% and 97% of growth startup founders are men.
 If you have different data you like better (or you’re reading this in the future), just plug those numbers in.